THE BON TON VAGABOND

 by Lisa Warren

-Exposed family secrets cast a Philadelphia socialite out of high society and running for her life.
+Exposed family secrets cast a Philadelphia socialite out of high society and send her running for her life.

 Banished by Society

-Faye Harmon’s charmed world is shattered after her father’s death exposes his bank’s assets are missing, labeling him a crook and her guilty by association.
-With the masses demanding repayment by any means and the realization her father’s hanging was anything but self-inflicted, Faye is forced to flee.
-But someone intends to recover what her father allegedly stole and, upon attacking Faye, causes her to stumble off a speeding train.
+Faye Harmon’s charmed world is shattered after her father’s bank’s assets are missing, labeling him a crook and making her guilty by association.
+With the masses demanding repayment by any means and the realization that her father’s death was anything but self-inflicted, Faye is forced to flee.
+But someone intends to recover what her father allegedly stole.

-Injured and helpless with no civilization in sight, she is saved by vagabond travelers, survivalist children who take her to a farm boy and his cantankerous father for help.
-Despite at first wanting to throw her back to the unknown where she came from, the farmer soon grows used to her presence, though it’s clear he hides a secret of his own.
+Injured and helpless with no civilization in sight, she is saved by vagabond kids who take her to a farm boy and his cantankerous father for assistance.

 Hunted by the Mob

-Forced to adapt to a brutal way of life, Faye gains strength, finding that the closer she grows to her would-be savior and the kids, the harder it is to think of leaving them.
+Forced to adapt to a brutal way of life, Faye gains strength, friendships, and love.
 But with time running out, she is determined to seek justice for her father—a goal that could cost not only her heart but also her life.

 02